nolangjs/nolangjs/README.md

 # What is Nolang

-Nolang is a programming language or a framework with JSON syntax.
-In Nolang All things are JSON and code is similar data.
-A programmer only needs to <b>Define the entities</b>, when programs with Nolang.
-Nolang is not an object-oriented language, but it is an Entity-oriented language.
+Nolang is a programming language or framework that utilizes a <b>JSON</b> syntax.
+In Nolang, everything is represented as JSON, and code functions similarly to data.
+Programmers only need to define the entities when working with Nolang.
+While Nolang is not an object-oriented language, it is centered around an entity-oriented approach.

-## Usage of Nolang
+### Usage of Nolang
-Nolang is very suitable for creating Back-End, RESTful services, Micro-services and even for Front-End.
-A fullstack application can be implemented with Nolang.
+Nolang is well-suited for developing back-end services, RESTful APIs, microservices, and even front-end applications.
+You can build a full-stack application using Nolang.

 ### Website
 The official website of Nolang is https://nolang.org that includes documents.